Freaky/elite_shield_tester/README.md

 This tool is based on a [PowerShell script] originally by YouTuber [Down To Earth Astronomy], and demonstrated in [this video].

-It now uses an algorithm developed by [Jamie "Entity" ven den Berge], which offers amazing speedups from the naive approach.
+It now uses an algorithm developed by [Jamie "Entity" van den Berge], which offers amazing speedups from the naive approach.
 Use `--disable-filter` to bypass this.
 Please report if this changes any results.